Could Your Baby's Crying Be Colic?

 - A still-developing nervous system

-Based on your baby's needs, your pediatrician can help.
-This usually means trying one calming method at a time to see if it helps and, if it doesn't in a few days, moving on to another one.
+Based on your baby's needs for colic, your doctor can help.
+You'll likely have to try one thing at a time to see if it calms her.
+If it doesn't in a few days, move on to another one.

 You may find one you think works.
 Know that colic can get better on its own and you may just have to wait for the fussiness to improve on its own at 4 months or so.

 Beware of "cures" that claim to work for all babies.
 There is no such thing.
 Here are some things to try to ease colic.